czarnybaranie/tedx-nlp/README.md

 ## Acknowledgments

 - [@Benjamin Loison](https://github.com/Benjamin-LOISON) for the initial scraping script.
-- [Hugging Face](https://huggingface.co/) for providing the models used for translation and analysis.
-- [OpenAI](https://openai.com/) for the GPT4o-mini model used in sentiment analysis.
-- [TEDx dataset](https://github.com/mauropelucchi/tedx_dataset) for providing the basis for correct labeling.
+- [TEDx dataset](https://github.com/mauropelucchi/tedx_dataset) and its creator for providing the basis for correct labeling.